Braves salvage playoff berth with 3-0 win over the Mets, who win thrilling opener 8-7 to clinch

-With three teams in contention for the last two playoff spots in the National League, the Braves faced the Mets in a twin bill squeezed between the scheduled end to the regular season and the start of the Wild Card Series.
+“You’re just focused on getting into the postseason,” said Braves first baseman Matt Olson, soaked in champagne as he celebrated a 3-0 win in the last game of the regular season.
+“Whatever it took.
+If we had to play four games today, we would have done it.”

-The defending NL champion Arizona Diamondbacks could only watch from afar and were eliminated as NL East rivals made up a pair of games rained out last week as Hurricane Helene wreaked destruction in the southeastern U.S.
+The regular season went to extra innings after the Mets and Braves had a pair of games rained out last week by Hurricane Helene.
+They controlled their own fates, with each holding a tiebreaker edge over the defending NL champion Diamondbacks.

-The Diamondbacks needed one team to sweep, so they were pulling for the Mets after they locked up their postseason spot by overcoming a 3-0 deficits of 3-0 in the eighth inning and 7-6 in the ninth to win the opener, going ahead for good on Francisco Lindor's two-run homer.
+Arizona needed one team to sweep, so they were pulling for the Mets after they overcame deficits of 3-0 in the eighth inning and 7-6 in the ninth to win the opener 8-7, going ahead for good on Francisco Lindor’s two-run homer.

+"An instant classic game,” said Brandon Nimmo, whose two-run homer capped a six-run eighth.

-Grant Holmes, stepping in after Braves ace Chris Sale was scratched because of back spasms, pitched four scoreless innings in the second game and Marcell Ozuna gave the Braves some breathing room with a two-run single in the seventh.
+The Braves, to their credit, bounced back to get the win they had to have.
+Even after ace Chris Sale was scratched because of back spasms, journeyman Grant Holmes stepped in to lead off a three-hitter spread among six pitchers.

 With their postseason berth locked up, the Mets added left-hander Joey Lucchesi to the roster to start the second game.
 The 31-year-old left-hander spent most of the season at Triple-A Syracuse, giving up five runs in 4 1/3 innings in his lone big league appearance before Monday,

-He was a totally different pitcher against the Braves, who might’ve still been a bit shellshocked after the way they lost the opener.
+He looked like an ace against the Braves, who might’ve still been a bit shellshocked after the way they lost the opener.
 Lucchesi (0-2) allowed just three hits, including a run-scoring single to Gio Urshela, in a six-inning, 111-pitch outing.

-Daybel Hernandez (3-0) earned the win and Raisel Iglesias earned his 34th save in 37 chances.
+But Marcell Ozuna gave the Braves some breathing room with a two-run single in the seventh.
+Daysbel Hernandez (3-0) earned the win and Raisel Iglesias finished it off for his 34th save in 37 chances.

+The Braves also got a scoreless inning from starter Reynaldo López, who had pitched six innings just two days earlier.

+“I'm so proud of all those guys,” Atlanta manager Brian Snitker said.
+“It takes the whole building to make something like this happen.”

+Trailing 3-0, with just three singles through seven innings against rookie Spencer Schwellenbach, New York's offense came to life in the eighth.

-New York erased a 3-0 deficit with a six-run eighth, capped by Brandon Nimmo’s two-run homer.
-The Braves surged back ahead with four runs in the bottom half, as Ozzie Albies delivered a bases-loaded double with two outs for a 7-6 lead.
+The Mets surged ahead with their six-run outburst.
+The Braves stormed back with four runs in the bottom half, as Ozzie Albies delivered a bases-loaded double with two outs for a 7-6 lead — giving him five RBIs in the game after a two-run homer in the third.

-The Mets weren’t finished.
-Starling Marte singled with one out off Pierce Johnson (7-5) and Lindor delivered a drive into the Braves bullpen in right-center.

-“I got the pitch that I wanted and you never know if the ball is gonna go out or not,” Lindor said.
-“But I feel like I got it 100 percent and all I kept saying was, ‘Thank you Jesus.’
-We’re one step closer, we got to finish it.
-Finish, finish, finish, finish.”
+But New York delivered the final blow with Lindor's drive into the Braves bullpen off Pierce Johnson (7-5).

+“That was one of the craziest games I’ve ever been a part of,” said Carlos Mendoza, the Mets rookie manager.
+“Just the meaning of it.
+Coming back in the game and then losing the lead and then coming back again in the ninth.
+It was unbelievable, like you should write a book.”

 Díaz demanded to return to the mound for the ninth.

-“I don’t care what you say, I’m going back out,” he recalled telling manager Carlos Mendoza.
+“I don’t care what you say, I’m going back out,” he told Mendoza.

-The Braves had the potential tying run at second in the ninth, but Díaz struck out Ramón Laureano and retired Travis d’Arnaud on a grounder to shortstop.

 New York had lost 77 straight games when trailing by three runs in eighth inning or later since May 17, 2023.
-Díaz slammed his glove to the ground and the Mets celebrated briefly behind the mound after becoming their 11th postseason berth in 63 seasons, and the first since 2022.
+With that streak snapped, Díaz slammed his glove to the ground and the Mets celebrated their 11th postseason berth in 63 seasons, the last coming in 2022.

-“Have you ever seen a game like that?”
-Mets owner Steve Cohen posted on X.
+“I’ve never seen a game like that,” Mets owner Steve Cohen said.

-Albies, a switch-hitter who can only bat right-handed while dealing with lingering pain from a wrist injury, hit a two-run homer in the third and a bases-clearing double off the base of the wall in the eighth.
-Laureano also homered for the Braves.

-After managing just three singles through the first seven innings against rookie Spencer Schwellenbach, the Mets offense came to life in the eighth.

 SALE’S STATUS